abworrall/dicebot/README.md

 db attack player3 tweak ac -4     # player3's armor breaks :(
 ```

-The arguments can mostly be in any order, except you need the `by
+The arguments to `db attack` can mostly be in any order, except you
-player` (or `by monster`) to come before the name of the
+need the `by player` (or `by monster`) to come before the name of the
 weapon/action.

-One gotcha about magic - it will consume a spellslot from the main
+One gotcha about casting spells in `db attack` - that *will* consume a
-character data object, not the copy in the encounter.
+spellslot from the main character data object, not the copy in the
+encounter.

 ### list

 You can create various named lists, which can keep count of items.
 ```
-db list money  add 15 gp    # treasure !
+db list money  add 15 gp    # treasure :)
-db list money  remove 5 gp  # lodging
+db list money  remove 5 gp  # costs :(

 db list quests add obtain mcguffin

 db list mylist add 100 arrows
 ```